 Thus, Ti NMs not only have antiviral activity against various viruses but may also be low in toxicity, which makes them promising candidates in the search for antiviral substances against viruses of farm animals and crops.
-Therefore, we aimed to investigate the antiviral citrate-stabilized activity of titanium nanoparticles (Ti NPs) against TV-A and PVY viruses, as well as possible mechanisms of their antiviral activity.
+Therefore, we aimed to investigate the antiviral activity of citrate-stabilized titanium nanoparticles (Ti NPs) against TV-A and PVY viruses, as well as possible mechanisms of their antiviral activity.